JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Sets the amount that characters are offset vertically relative to the baseline.

 ```
-FUNCTION CTextFont2.SetPosition (BYVAL Value AS SINGLE) AS HRESULT
+FUNCTION SetPosition (BYVAL Value AS SINGLE) AS HRESULT
    this.SetResult(m_pTextFont2->lpvtbl->SetPosition(m_pTextFont2, Value))
    RETURN m_Result
 END FUNCTION